axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

     <th><p style="text-align: right; text-align: top; padding-right: 1m; ">Investments</p>
     </th>
     <td>In FIAT businesses the owners can decide whether or not to, say, purchase a new office building.
 Maybe it is done as a wise investment, or maybe it has more to do with ego, like a pharaoh’s pyramid.
-      <p>In a RADICAL company, anybody can put up a “New building” Banner and allow co-owners to contribute to the funding of it or not.
+      <p>In a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COMPANY</SPAN>, anybody can put up a “New building” Banner and allow co-owners to contribute to the funding of it or not.
       </p>
     </td>
    </tr>